This article may contain compensated links. For more information read our disclaimer here.

 This isn’t a nice ride in the country though.
 You’ll be cycling around busy city streets, so take care with the traffic and if you can get hold of one, wear a helmet.

 - The Ayutthaya weather can be skin-searingly hot!
 So head out early, carry as much water as you can, and make sure you have money to buy more.

 - Wear sunscreen.
 I can’t tell you how many people we saw burnt to a crisp.

 - The Ayutthaya ancient city is big.
 Go slow, take your time and have plenty of rest breaks in the shade.

 - Have an idea of what to see in Ayutthaya and allow time to get from one temple to the next.

 You can hire a tuk-tuk for the day to drive you around the historical park, and it’s likely you’ll be approached by a driver the moment you hit town.
 They always charge more than the going rate so haggle a price you can both agree on.
 And be firm, don’t go and see their cousin’s shop unless you really want to!

 Most of the sites are free, but the more famous Ayutthaya ruins cost 50 baht.
-Here are a couple of temples we recommend visiting.
+Here are some temples we recommend visiting.

 Wat Mahathat Ayutthaya (Temple of the Great Relics)

 Built in 1374, Wat Mahathat is where you’ll find one of Ayutthaya’s most photographed images – the famous Ayutthaya Buddha head ensnared in a web of tree roots.

 Several theories abound as to how the head ended up like this.
 Some people believe it was abandoned by the destroying Burmese army.
 Yet others say it was left behind by thieves who found it too heavy to carry.

 Either way, it’s a bizarre sight and considered to be an Ayutthaya must see.

 Wat Ratchaburana was built during the early Ayutthaya period, by King Borom Ratchathirat II.
 It was built at the place where his two brothers died fighting each other for the throne.
 After their deaths, he was crowned King.